 However, Goold told the Radio Times, "I hope that people who think it's going to be anti-monarchist will watch the whole thing because I think it's nuanced."

 And the most surprising thing about it, perhaps, is that the publicly polite, serene Duchess is portrayed as a vocal, tough woman who isn't afraid to back down from a tussle.
 This is not the playful Duchess who we see at charity events and public engagements - it's an entirely fresh take on her behind-closed-doors persona.

-Prior to filming starting, Riley explained one of the reasons she took on the role: "Kate Middleton is a really interesting woman, particularly within the context of this play, and it is a challenge I am really looking forward to."
+Prior to filming starting, Charlotte Riley, who is playing Catherine, explained one of the reasons she took on the role: "Kate Middleton is a really interesting woman, particularly within the context of this play, and it is a challenge I am really looking forward to."

 As Riley is known for playing strong, sassy women in dark and gritty dramas - her role in the award-winning gangster series 'Peaky Blinders' is a case in point - we have high expectations for this series.

 In reality, the death of the Queen will trigger a 12-day mourning period and have a massive impact on business, stocks and banking.
 Postage stamps and minting will change to feature the new monarch's profile and MPs will be expected to pledge allegiance to the new monarch.
 With so much happening so quickly, it could well be a turbulent time, making this drama even more fascinating viewing as, well, the events it depicts could feasibly happen.